data-mechanics/course-2016-fal-proj/jas91_smaf91/README.md

 ### Problem 2

-Given the crimes dataset, another interesting problem would be to find the minimum number of police patrols and where should these patrols be located in order to maximize the coverage area of zones with high-crime rate.
-User input can be used to define what types of crimes should have priority and the minimum distance between these new added patrols and the high-crime-rated zones.
-This can be solved using **k-means++**.
+Given the crimes dataset, another interesting problem would be to find the minimum number of police patrols and where should these patrols be located in order to minimize the distance between the patrols and the historic crime locations.
+User input can be used to define what types of crimes should have priority and the minimum distance between these new added patrols and the crime locations.
+This can be solved using **k-means**.

 To customize the results just edit the `settings.py` file.
 It should look something like this:
 ```